pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. method:: setColors(d)

-      Changes the colors associated with the annotation.
+      PDF only: Changes the "stroke" and "fill" colors for supported annotation types.

       :arg dict d: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the ``colors`` property and then modify this dictionary as required.

+      .. note:: This method **does not work** for widget annotations and results in a no-op with a warning message.
+Use :meth:`updateWidget` instead.
+Certain other annotation types have no fill color.
+In these cases this parameter is ignored and a warning is issued.

    .. method:: updateImage()

       Attempts to modify the displayed graphical image such that it coincides with the values currently contained in the ``border`` and ``colors`` properties.
-This is achieved by modifying the contents stream of the associated appearance ``XObject``.
-Not all possible formats of content streams are currently supported: if the stream contains invocations of yet other ``XObject`` objects, a ``ValueError`` is raised.
+This is achieved by modifying the contents stream of the associated appearance XObject.
+Not all possible formats of content streams are currently supported: if the stream contains invocations of yet other XObjects, a warning message is printed.

+   .. method:: updateWidget(widget)

+      Modifies an existing form field.
+The existing and the changed widget attributes must all be provided by way of a :ref:`Widget` object.
+This is because the method will update the field with all properties of the :ref:`Widget` object.

+      :arg widget: a widget object containing the **complete** (old and new properties) of the widget.
+Create the object via :attr:`widget` and apply your changes before passing it to this method.
+      :type widget: :ref:`Widget`

+      .. note:: As with :meth:`Page.addWidget`, make sure to use the option ``clean = True`` when saving the file.
+This will cause an update of the annotation's appearance.

    .. method:: fileInfo()

-      Returns basic information of an attached file (file attachment annotations only).
+      Returns basic information of the attached file (file attachment annotations only).

       :rtype: dict
       :returns: a dictionary with keys ``filename``, ``size`` (uncompressed file size), ``length`` (compressed length).